vtex-apps/render-runtime/README.md

 ### Other methods

 #### goBack
-This method has no parameters and can be called to go to the last navigated page.
+This method has no parameters and can be called to return the user to the last navigated page.
 ```javascript
 const { goBack } = useRuntime()
 ...